handanlinzhang/WPF/README.md

-WPFControls
+WPF
 ===========

-WPF Controls study samples.
+Codes for studying WPF.